vicenteguerra/API-ObrasCDMX/README.md

 ```

 ##How the Pack was prepared
-This Starter Pack was built on the Node+Gunr+MongoDB Stack.
+This Starter Pack was built on the Node+Grunt+MongoDB Stack.
 We than ran the following commands before creating the Pack.

 ```bash
 npm install -g express